michaelkurihara/michaelkurihara.github.io/essays/style.md

 >
 > [- Murray Gell-Mann](http://wiki.c2.com/?FeynmanAlgorithm)

 Of course, as the joke goes, this is a lot easier if you have the brain of Richard Feynman.
-For the rest of us, the writing of good code is much like the **xkcd** comic 884.
+For the rest of us, the writing of good code is much like the **xkcd** comic "Good Code."

 [<img class="ui large right floated rounded image" src="https://imgs.xkcd.com/comics/good_code.png">](https://xkcd.com/844/)